A battery that keeps going beats Brewers - NewsBreak

 Albert Pujols hits 698th homer, helps Cards beat Reds 6-5

-ST. LOUIS — (AP) — Albert Pujols hit his 698th home run, a tying two-run drive in the sixth inning that sparked the St. Louis Cardinals over the Cincinnati Reds 6-5 on Friday night.
-Pujols hit a first-pitch slider from Raynel Espinal 427 feet into the left-field stands...
+ST. LOUIS -- — Albert Pujols hit his 698th home run, a tying two-run drive in the sixth inning that sparked the St. Louis Cardinals over the Cincinnati Reds 6-5 on Friday night.
+Pujols hit a first-pitch slider from Raynel Espinal 427 feet into the left-field stands for his...

 RELATED PEOPLE